-The supplemental air bags ordinarily will not inflate in the event of a side impact, rear impact, roll over, or lower severity frontal collision; so always wear your seat belts to help reduce the risk or severity of injury in various kinds of accidents.

-The seat belts and the air bags are most effective when you are sitting back and upright in the seat.
-Air bags inflate with great force.
-If you are unrestrained, leaning forward, sitting sideways or out of position in any way, you are at greater risk of injury or death in a crash and may also receive serious or fatal injuries from the air bag if you are upagainst it when it inflates.
-Always sit back against the seatback and use the seatbelts.
+- The supplemental air bags ordinarily will not inflate in the event of a side impact, rear impact, roll over, or lower severity frontal collision.
+Always wear your seat belts to help reduce the risk or severity of injury in various kinds of accidents. - The seat belts and the supplemental air bags are most effective when you are sitting back and upright in the seat.
+Supplemental air bags inflate with great force.
+If you are unrestrained, leaning forward, sitting sideways or out of position in any way, you are at greater risk of injury or death in a crash and may also receive serious or fatal injuries from the supplemental air bag if you are up against it when it inflates.
+Always sit back against the seatback and as far away as practical from the steering wheel or instrument panel.
+Always use the seatbelts.
+Keep hands on the outside of the steering wheel.
+Placing them inside the steering wheel rim could increase the risk that they are injured when the air bag inflates.

-Never let children ride unrestrained as shown in the previous illustrations.

-Children may be severely injured or killed when the air bag inflates if they are not properly restrained.

-Also, never install a rear-facing child restraint in the front seat.
+- Never let children ride unrestrained.
+Do not attempt to hold them in your lap or arms.
+Some examples of dangerous riding positions are shown in the previous illustrations. - Children may be severely injured or killed when the supplemental air bag inflates if they are not properly restrained. - Also, never install a rear-facing child restraint in the front seat.
+An inflating supplemental air bag could seriously injure or kill your child.
 See "Child restraints for infants and small children" for details.

+APD0648

-Air bag system (If so equipped)
+SUPPLEMENTAL AIR BAG SYSTEM (if so equipped)

-The driver air bag is located in the center of the steering wheel; the front passenger air bag is mounted in the dashboard above the glove box.
+The driver supplemental air bag is located in the center of the steering wheel; the front passenger supplemental air bag is mounted in the dashboard above the glove box.
 The supplemental air bag system is designed to inflate in higher severity frontal collisions, although it may inflate if the forces in another type of collision are similar to those of a higher severity frontal impact.
 It may not inflate in certain frontal collisions.
-Vehicle damage (or lack of it) is not always an indication of proper air bag operation.
+Vehicle damage (or lack of it) is not always an indication of proper supplemental air bag operation.

-When the supplemental air bag inflates, a

-fairly loud noise may be heard, followed by the release of smoke.
-This smoke is not harmful and does not indicate a fire, but care should be taken to not intentionally inhale it, as it may cause irritation and choking.
+When the supplemental air bag inflates, a fairly loud noise may be heard, followed by the release of smoke.
+This smoke is not harmful and does not indicate a fire, but care should be taken to not unintentionally inhale it, as it may cause irritation and choking.
 Those with a history of breathing trouble should get fresh air promptly.

-The supplemental air bags, along with the use of the seat belts, help to cushion the impact force on the face and chest of the occupant.
+The supplemental air bags, along with the use of seat belts, help to cushion the impact force on the face and chest of the occupant.
 They can help save lives and reduce serious injuries.
-However, an inflating air bag may cause facial abrasions or other injuries.
-Air bags do not provide restraint to the lower body.
+However, an inflating supplemental air bag may cause facial abrasions or other injuries.
+Supplemental air bags do not provide restraint to the lower body.

-The seat belts should be correctly worn and the driver and passenger be seated upright as far as practical away from the steering wheel or dashboard.
-Since the air bag inflates quickly in order to help protect the occupant, the force of the air bag inflating can increase the risk of injury if the occupant is too close to or is against the air bag module during inflation.
+Seat belts should be correctly worn, and the driver and passenger seated upright as far as practical away from the steering wheel or dashboard.
+Since the supplemental air bag inflates quickly in order to help protect the occupant, the force of the supplemental air bag inflating can increase the risk of injury if the occupant is too close to or is against the supplemental air bag module during inflation.